 - I opened my scanned drawing on Photoshop and created a new layer above the scan.
 I then went to file > place embedded to add a pattern of my choice as a new layer above my scanned drawing.

 - I turned the transparency of my pattern down to 50%, so that I could see some of my scanned illustration below.
 Then, I used the magic wand tool to select the lines that would become part of my final design.

 - I then went to select > inverse and clicked delete to remove the rest of the pattern layer that I no longer needed.

-- I re-selected the parts of the pattern that remained using the magic wand and in the layer panel, created another layer on top of everything else.
+- I re-selected the parts of the pattern that remained using the magic wand.
+Then, in the layer panel, I created another layer and moved this to the top, making sure my selection was still active.
 I then filled my selection with different colours using the paintbrush tool.

 - At this point, you should have three layers: your original drawing at the bottom, a layer above that contains the parts of the original pattern (you can delete this now if you want) and then at the top, your version of the pattern coloured in.
 You can continue to colour in your illustration using different colours in new layers.
 If you want your original illustration to be visible, you can play around with blend modes.
 These are really fun!
 Find out how to use them here.

 Photoshop is all about experimentation.
 The great thing about it is that you can remove layers easily if you make a mistake.
 If you’re just starting out on Photoshop, remember to always work with layers, or you risk ruining your whole artwork… I can’t stress this enough!